-Cash Flows from Investing Activities
+Cash Flows used in Investing Activities

-Cash flows from investing activities increased by \$67.3 million during FY 2023 compared to FY 2022.
+Cash flows used in investing activities decreased by \$96.7 million during FY 2023 compared to FY 2022.

-The increase in cash flow from investing activities is driven primarily by:
+The decrease in cash flow used in investing activities is driven primarily by:

 - \$45.3 million of net additions of property, plant and equipment ("PPE") during FY 2023, compared to \$142.6 million for the same period in 2022, primarily due to the acquisition of Miners and infrastructure build-out; - \$22.9 million in advance payments mainly for the Paraguay expansions during FY 2023, compared to \$41.8 million in advanced payments made on new PPE mainly for the Argentina expansion during FY 2022; and - The acquisition of 1,000 BTC for \$43.2 million during FY 2022, compared to nil in FY 2023.
-Refer to Section 11B Liquidity and Capital Resources (capital resources digital asset management program) of this MD&A.
+Refer to Section 11B Liquidity and Capital Resources (capital resources - digital asset management program) of this MD&A.